Elliott O'Donnell: Career

 Hutchinson's Mystery-Story Magazine, Pearson's Magazine, Lilliput and Weird Tales (the last during 1930).

 As he became known as an authority on supernatural affairs, he was asked to solve alleged ghost problems.
 He also lectured and broadcast (radio and television) about paranormal matters in Britain and the United States.
 In addition to his more than 50 books, he wrote scores of articles and stories for national newspapers and magazines.
 He claimed "I have investigated, sometimes alone, and sometimes with other people and the press, many cases of reputed hauntings.
 I believe in ghosts but am not a spiritualist."

 Many of O'Donnell's books possess autobiographical sections in which he reveals a desperate struggle to escape early poverty (such as the plight of the three protagonists at the beginning of 'The Sorcery Club').
 These revelations, coupled with both his employment of actors such as C. Aubrey Smith to help stage hauntings, and the fact that he did not leave any notes relating to his studies after his death, suggest that he embellished or perhaps even invented many of his supposed experiences.
 He never worked with the Society for Psychical Research.
-However, O'Donnell once spent a night at St. Nicholas Church, Brockley Combe with Everard Feilding, an investigator from the Society for Psychical Research.
+However, O'Donnell once spent a night at St Nicholas Church, Brockley Combe with Everard Feilding, an investigator from the Society for Psychical Research.

+Death

 Elliott O'Donnell died aged 93 at the Grosvenor Nursing Home at Clevedon in North Somerset on 8 May 1965.
 In his will he left £2,579.